Joanne (album): Release

 Gaga's manager Bobby Campbell confirmed the album would not be released until the latter half of 2016; Elton John said it would not be released until 2017.
 In September 2016, Gaga updated her official website announcing the new album and revealed the title of the lead single, "Perfect Illusion".
 On September 15, the singer appeared on Apple Radio's Beats 1 and announced the album was titled Joanne and its release date would be October 21, 2016.
 She also confirmed that within the next 48 hours, the recording would be finished.
 Gaga confessed that finally announcing the album's name and release date was a bittersweet moment for her, acknowledging "this isn't the end just the end of this moment.
 It's also the beginning of this moment."

 During the same interview, the singer confirmed that, unlike recent releases, the album would not be available exclusively on streaming services like Apple Music or Tidal.
-"I told my label that if they signed those contracts with Apple Music and Tidal, I'd leak all my own new music," she explained to host Zane Lowe.
-Gaga's was opposed to these services having exclusive streaming rights to an artist's releases.
+"I told my label that if they signed those contracts with Apple Music and Tidal, I'd leak all my own new music", she explained to host Zane Lowe.
+Gaga was opposed to these services having exclusive streaming rights to an artist's releases.
 Before its release, the album was leaked several times.
-On Amazon, the album was listed for pre-order and the songs were to be made available as and when they were released.
-However, on Amazon's Echo speaker, fans found that if they instructed it to "play Joanne by Lady Gaga", it previewed 30-second snippets of each track.
+On Amazon, the album was listed for pre-order, but using Amazon's Echo speaker allowed listeners to preview 30 second snippets of each track that if they instructed it to "play Joanne by Lady Gaga".
 Amazon later disabled previews for the whole album.
-Three days prior to the official release date of October 21, the album was mistakenly put out for sale in shops in Belgium.
-This allowed people to post it on the Internet, leading to leaks of songs.
+Three days prior to the official release date of October 21, the album was mistakenly put out for sale in shops in Belgium, leading to additional leaks.

 Promotion

 Chris Willman of Billboard wrote that the promotional "blitz" for Joanne "felt like something from a bygone era" due to the traditional route taken by Gaga and her team, in place of surprise album launches.
-During her interview on The Howard Stern Show Gaga confirmed that she wanted to promote Joanne in the "old-school style".
+During her interview on The Howard Stern Show, Gaga confirmed that she wanted to promote Joanne in the "old-school style".
 The events leading up to the release were described by Willman as "the most culturally ubiquitous rollout since Taylor Swift's 1989 two years ago".
 He theorized that after the perceived commercial disappointment with Artpop, Gaga's management wanted to make sure of a comeback with Joanne.
 Adding to this was the musical and stylistic change that Gaga underwent with the release, which would have confused her core audience and fans without promotion.
-Willman concluded that the promo would "provide a pre-Super Bowl primer to Middle America — that somewhere between the meat dress and the Tony Bennett collaboration, Gaga has settled into a middle path".
+Willman concluded that the promo would "provide a pre-Super Bowl primer to Middle America –that somewhere between the meat dress and the Tony Bennett collaboration, Gaga has settled into a middle path".